 Are Medicaid patients eligible for telemedicine?

 Medicaid programs in a number of states still follow the originating site rule.
-However, over 30 states offer some sort of telemedicine coverage.
+However, all states offer some sort of telemedicine coverage.
 The Rules Engine determines which Medicaid patients are eligible or ineligible for video visits based on whether or not the patient's home is allowed.